-Click the Image to Access the Typewriter Effects in Filmstocks
+Click the Image to Access the Typewriter Effects in Filmstock

-Despite the fact that you can edit videos in Filmora9 on both Mac and PC computers, in this article we are going to show you how you can accomplish this task in Filmora9 for Windows.
-It is worth noting that the process isn’t much different on the Mac version of Filmora9.
+Despite the fact that you can edit videos in Filmora on both Mac and PC computers, in this article we are going to show you how you can accomplish this task in Filmora for Windows.
+It is worth noting that the process isn’t much different on the Mac version of Filmora.

-If you haven't installed Filmora9, click the buttton below to start.
+If you haven't installed Filmora, click the buttton below to start.

 Drag and drop the Title you’ve selected to the video track above the track on which the video clip you’re editing is located.
 You can drag it left or right along the track to make sure it is positioned correctly or you can drag one of its edges in order to adjust the duration.

 Double-click on the title in order to access the Text Editor panel and then insert the text that should appear on the screen.
 You can also change the font and the size of the text, or format the text in any other way.
 Click on the Animation tab, that is located in the upper left corner of the Text Editor panel and start searching for the text animation titled Type Writer.